Take response actions on a file

 Add indicator to block or allow a file

 You can prevent further propagation of an attack in your organization by banning potentially malicious files or suspected malware.
 If you know a potentially malicious portable executable (PE) file, you can block it.
-This operation will prevent it from being read, written, or executed on machines in your organization.
+This operation will prevent it from being read, written, or executed on devices in your organization.

 The Antimalware client version must be 4.18.1901.x or later.